fmoor/edgedb-docs/doc/ref/edgeql/types.rst

             arr[1:3];
         # this will return [2, 3]

-    Another way of creating an array is to use ``array_agg`` built-in, which converts a set into an array.
-If the ordering is important the ``ORDER`` clause must be specified for the set, otherwise no specific ordering guarantee can be made for the ``array_agg`` aggregate function:
+    Another way of creating an array is to use :eql:func:`array_agg` built-in, which converts a set into an array.
+If the ordering is important the ``ORDER`` clause must be specified for the set, otherwise no specific ordering guarantee can be made for the :eql:func:`array_agg` aggregate function:

     .. code-block:: eql